-If you're looking for a new backpacking sleeping bag, you've come to the right place!
-We researched over 80 possible options, taking the top 16 out in the field, and directly comparing them via a rigorous testing regimen.
-Our primary field testing composed of backpacking trips through the North Cascades and the Sierra, where we traveled through various climates and conditions to assess their temperature regulation and versatility.
-We weighed them ourselves and measured their packed volume to give you the best resources to make an informed decision on each model's weight and size and how they compared to one another.
-Whether you're looking for solid overall performance, a miniscule packed volume, a budget pick, or the best models for those who like to sleep on their stomachs, we have some great recommendations for you.
+If you're researching buying a new backpacking sleeping bag, you've come to the right place!
+We analyzed over 90 possible options before selecting the top-performing 17 models and directly comparing them via a rigorous testing regimen.
+Our testing was mostly conducted in the field during backpacking trips through the North Cascades and the Sierra.
+On these trips, we traveled through various temperature ranges and weather conditions to assess their performance and overall versatility.
+We put them on our scales to weigh them ourselves and measured their packed volume to give you the best resources available to make an informed decision on how each model compares to one another.
+Whether you're looking for solid overall performance, the lightest and most compressible option, something that feels as close to your bed at home as possible, or a budget pick, we have some great recommendations for you.

 The Best Backpacking Sleeping Bags of 2018

-The summer backpacking season is right around the corner, so we've updated our review to include a handful of new options, including the new ultra spacious NEMO Disco 30, the insanely light Western Mountaineering SummerLite, and the solid all-arounder Mountain Hardwear Phantom Spark.
-This review focuses primarily on sleeping bags geared towards backpacking, and many of these models are also great for car camping or summertime mountaineering.
-We have a variety of Top Pick and Best Buy recommendations below for various niche needs, and of course, check out our best overall recommendation, the Western Mountaineering MegaLite, which continues to dominate the field.
-Once again, the Megalite won our Editors' Choice award for its solid low weight, packed size, and spacious dimensions.
-We also have a comprehensive women's-specific Sleeping Bag Review.
+We've just added the new ultra versatile The North Face One, the insanely light Rab Mythic 400, and the latest update to the solid all-arounder The North Face Cat's Meow.
+This review focuses primarily on sleeping bags geared towards backpacking and three seasons camping though many of these models are also great for car camping or summertime mountaineering.
+We have an array of Top Pick and Best Buy recommendations below that excel for specific needs and types of trips, and of course, check out our best overall recommendation, the Western Mountaineering MegaLite, which continues to dominate the field for our favorite do-everything.
+Once again, the Megalite wins our Editors' Choice award for its low weight, packed size, spacious dimensions, and warmth.
+If you want an ultralight sleeping bag or quilt, we've got you covered there too in a separate review.
+There is some overlap between these two categories.

 Best Overall Model